fredwu/advent_of_code_2018/apps/day_01_chronal_calibration/README.md

   - `+1, +1, -2` results in ` 0`
   - `-1, -2, -3` results in `-6`

-Starting with a frequency of zero, what is the resulting frequency after all of the changes in frequency have been applied?
+Starting with a frequency of zero, __what is the resulting frequency__ after all of the changes in frequency have been applied?

 ## Part Two

 You notice that the device repeats the same frequency change list over and over.
-To calibrate the device, you need to find the first frequency it reaches twice.
+To calibrate the device, you need to find the first frequency it reaches __twice__.

 For example, using the same list of changes above, the device would loop as
 follows: